whimc/WHIMC-ContainerTracker/README.md

 ```
 ## Database Tables
 ### whimc_action_physical
+Tracks when and where players interact with pressure plates, levers, or buttons.

 | Column        | Type      | Description                                                                                       |
 |---------------|-----------|---------------------------------------------------------------------------------------------------|
 | `rowid`       | `int`     | Unique row id for db entry                                                                        |